Rickaym/TTS-papers/README.md

    - Predicted durations are converted to alignment by a learned conversion function, rather than a Length Regulator, to solve rounding issues.
    - Learns an attention map over "Token Boundary Grids" which are computed from predicted durations.
    - Decoder is built on 6 "light-weight Convolutions" blocks.
-   - A VAE is used to project input spectrograms to latent features and merged with the characterr embeddings as an input to the network.
+   - A VAE is used to project input spectrograms to latent features merged with the character embeddings as input to the network.
    - Soft-DTW is computationally intensive since it computes pairwise difference for all the spectrogram frames.
 They contrain it with a certain diagonal window to reduce the overhead.
-   - The final duration objective is the sum of Duration Loss, VAE loss and Spectrogram Loss.
+   - The final duration objective is the sum of Duration Loss, VAE loss, and Spectrogram Loss.
    - They only use proprietary datasets for the experiments 😦.
-   - Achieves the same MOS with the Tacotron2 model and outperforms ParallelTacotron.
+   - Achieves the same MOS as the Tacotron2 model and outperforms ParallelTacotron.
    - **Demo page**: https://google.github.io/tacotron/publications/parallel_tacotron_2/index.html
    - **Code**: No code so far
   <img src="https://user-images.githubusercontent.com/1402048/113508025-017eb180-954e-11eb-8cc5-c7dc87945bac.png" data-canonical-src="https://gyazo.com/eb5c5741b6a9a16c692170a41a49c858.png"  height="800"/>